Victoria government logo

 Frequency: Quarterly

-For more information visit VAHI | Victorian Health Services Performance ReportExternal Link
+For more information visit Victorian Health Services performance report

-Health Workforce Data Tool
+Health Workforce Data tool

-The Health Workforce Data Tool is available to the general public and allows access to different Health Workforce Datasets including the National Health Workforce Dataset.
+The Health Workforce Data tool is available to the general public and allows access to different Health Workforce Datasets including the National Health Workforce Dataset.
 Users can build their own customised tables for different professions, geographic regions and/or different demographic and health workforce variables.
 Variables include:

 • Profession